 Could you tell me if my approach to maxing out was flawed?
 Should this be done on a track?
 Do I have to build up and hold max for a longer time?
 Should I simply spend the $$ and have a physiological test done?
 I've never heard of anyone my age having such a low max... do you know of any such examples?

 I've always been a pretty strong endurance athlete and was a competitive mountain bike racer in college, so I don't feel like anything is necessarily wrong with me... just that I might be missing something in my approach.

 Thanks for your question about your low maximum heart rate.

 It is an interesting one as a maximum heart rate this low is very uncommon.

 I think your approach is pretty good.
 I have got my own approach to determining my maximum heart rate, which you can find on the max heart rate when running

-Basically anything that makes you go flat out for long enough will drive up your heart rate to max levels.
+In general, anything that makes you go flat out for a sustained couple of minutes will drive your heart rate to maximum levels.

-Have you tested what your heart rate monitor says compared to the good old-fashioned approach of putting two fingers on your pulse and count the beats for ten seconds?
+1) Have you tested what your heart rate monitor says compared to the good old-fashioned approach of putting two fingers on your pulse and counting the beats for ten seconds?
 There may be an initial reliability issue with your new toy?